 Note, the edges are messed up but they get fixed before I finish the box.

-I fussy cut the decoupage paper and added some elements to the top of the box and covered the entire surface three times with the decoupage glue.
+The focal image was fussy cut from the decoupage paper and added to the top of the box, then the entire box was covered three times with the decoupage glue.

 I decided to add feet to the box and painted beads to match with blue paint and then sealed them with the decoupage glue.

-I added them to the bottom of the box using mixed media glue.
+Using mixed media glue, I added them to the bottom of the box.

 Here is the inside of the finished box.